Stefflon Don Poses In Snakeskin-Print Leather Jacket & Tiny Shorts With Frayed Hems

 Stefflon Don took to Instagram to update fans with a couple of new snapshots of herself.
 The British rapper is no stranger to showing off her outfits via the social media platform and made quite the statement with her most recent post.

 The “Hurtin’ Me” hitmaker stunned in an eye-catching yellow leather snakeskin-print coat.
 Steff paired the ensemble with a matching bucket hat that had the brand name, Market Black, written in black text across the side.
 She completed the look with tiny white shorts that featured a graphic print all over and frayed hems at the bottoms.
 Steff rocked long white acrylic nails that had the Louis Vuitton logo in gold on each nail.
 She accessorized herself with numerous gold rings and dangling earrings.
-Steff styled her long straight yellow and brunette hair down and looked very glammed-up for the occasion.
+Steff styled her long ombre honey yellow and dark hair down and looked very glammed-up for the occasion.

 The 28-year-old treated her followers to six images within one upload.